-It is cold out, in the wee hours of a late spring morning, there is gardening to do and going to the shed half asleep is all but routine every Saturday to get tools, as the door to the shed is approached a faint buzzing sound can be distinctly heard, the first impulse is to run but as the handy man/woman of the house it must be investigated, a papery cone hangs on the slated roof as insects a few centimetres long clamor in and out of this contraption, clear as the dawning day, there is a wasp nest in shed and it is overflowing with the stinging insects.
+In the wee hours of a late spring morning, it is cold out.
+There is gardening to do, and going to the shed half asleep is all but routine every Saturday to get tools.
+As the door to the hut is approached, a faint buzzing sound can be distinctly heard.
+The first impulse is to run.
+However, as the handyman/woman of the house, it must be investigated, a papery cone hangs on the slated roof as insects a few centimetres long clamour in and out of this contraption, clear as the dawning day, there is a wasp nest in a shed, and it is overflowing with the stinging insects.

-The smart thing to do would be to call for help from officiated wasp nest removal experts, but in this economy who can afford it?
-After a few attempts at removing the wasp nest, albeit with enough wasp stings to last for a lifetime, victory goes to the wasps over the course of the coming weeks where one removed wasp nest today is a bigger colony tomorrow.
-Suffice it to say thirty pounds could have solved the problem the day it arose but little if any information is out there about the dangers of inexperienced home owners taking down wasps.
+The intelligent thing to do would be to call for help from officiated wasp nest removal experts, but who can afford it in this economy?
+So after a few attempts at removing the wasp nest, albeit with enough wasp stings to last for a lifetime, victory goes to the wasps over the coming weeks where one removed wasp nest today is an enormous colony tomorrow.
+Suffice it to say thirty pounds could have solved the problem the day it arose, but little if any information is out there about the dangers of inexperienced homeowners taking down wasps.

 These insects can be found nearly anywhere, on windows, under slates of roofs, attics, even in wardrobes; they are adaptable to different living conditions.

 Though some species are harmless, most are not.
 Therefore, it is better to get consultation and experienced professionals to help than the regular DIY.